Cambalab/ns-vue-radio/tools/assets.md

 ### App icons generation

-To generates all icons for Android and iOS platforms and places the generated images in the correct directories under App_Resources/ directory.
+Generates all icons for Android and iOS platforms and places the generated images under App_Resources/.

 `tns resources generate icons <./image>`